Favourited 863 times

-- general household maintenance.
+- general household maintenance;

 Our place is near Quesnel, BC; somewhat near the centre of the province.
 We are 11km from the nearest store, 22km from the nearest small town, a 2 hour drive from the nearest small city that has a bit of an urban feel and a full day’s drive from Vancouver.
 We say with a bit of exaggeration that we live in the middle of nowhere and have all the attendant problems and benefits of that.
-We think we live in the heart of beauty, the quiet, not so spectacular kind.
+We think we live in the heart of beauty, the quiet, not so pushy kind.